-It is the policy of Fayetteville State University to support and encourage full freedom, within the law, of inquiry, discourse, teaching, research, and publication for all members of the academic staffs of this institution.
-Members of the faculty are expected to recognize that accuracy, forthrightness, and dignity befit their association with this institution and their position as men and women of learning.
-They should not represent themselves, without authorization, as spokesmen for Fayetteville State University.
-Fayetteville State University will not penalize or discipline members of the faculty because of the exercise of academic freedom in the lawful pursuit of their respective areas of scholarly and professional interest and responsibility.
+It is the policy of the University to support and encourage full freedom, within the law, of inquiry, discourse, teaching, research, and publication for all members of the academic staff of the University.
+Members of the faculty are expected to recognize that accuracy, forthrightness, and dignity befit their association with the University and their position as men and women of learning.
+They should not represent themselves, without authorization, as spokesmen for the University.
+The University will not penalize or discipline members of the faculty because of the exercise of academic freedom in the lawful pursuit of their respective areas of scholarly and professional interest and responsibility.

-SECTION III APPOINTMENT, REAPPOINTMENT, PROMOTION AND TENURE
+SECTION III APPOINTMENT, REAPPOINTMENT, PROMOTION, TENURE AND NON-DISCIPLINARY SEPAR-ATION